 - Trouble sleeping

 These symptoms will characterize most people’s experience in Amytal detox.
 In more rare cases, Amytal withdrawal will cause more extreme symptoms ranging from psychosis to seizures which result in death.
 A person who is withdrawing from Amytal may also suffer from a form of delirium tremens, a potentially fatal condition which is most associated with alcohol withdrawal.
 Although Amytal withdrawal is not likely to cause death, it is still possible.
-Amytal detox is safe if it is conducted at a treatment facility where withdrawal symptoms can be treated.
+Amytal detox is safe if it takes place at a treatment facility where medical professionals can treat withdrawal symptoms.

 Amytal Withdrawal Timeline

 The Amytal withdrawal cycle typically lasts for about one week.
 Within 24 hours of beginning detox, patients will start to feel agitation, headaches, difficulty falling asleep, shakiness, mild twitching, nausea, and possibly vomiting.
 The patient’s blood pressure will also likely rise.
 Symptoms typically begin as mild, but become most intense during the second, third and fourth days of withdrawal.
 During this time, the most severe symptoms (especially tremors and seizures) are most likely to occur.
-These symptoms can be managed with medication.
+Medication can help manage these symptoms.
 By the fifth day of detox, withdrawal symptoms begin to subside.
 For the remainder of the week, some more minor symptoms will persist.
 Although physical withdrawal ends after about one week, symptoms of psychological withdrawal such as depression and cravings may continue for months.
 Rehab and therapy should help patients manage these symptoms after detox.

 It is important to remember that the intensity of the withdrawal symptoms which accompany Amytal detox depend heavily on the severity of each person’s Amytal addiction.
 The severity of the addiction is based on how often a person used Amytal and how much Amytal they used prior to detox.